Generating Executable Action Plans with Environmentally-Aware Language Models: EVALUATION

 \section{EVALUATION}

-We evaluated our approach in generating environmentally-aware action plans against plans generated using the method in Huang et al., 2022 \cite{huang2022language}, treated as a baseline state-of-the-art LLM action plan generation system that does not consider environment information.
+We evaluated our approach in generating environmentally-aware action plans against plans generated using the method in Huang et al., 2022 \cite{huang2022language}, the state-of-the-art baseline for a LLM action plan generation system, which does not consider environment information.
 We executed all plans using VirtualHome, a multi-agent simulation platform.
-VirtualHome provides diverse and customizable household environments that support a wide array of possible interactions in the form of atomic agent actions.
-An atomic action is specified by \texttt{[Action] <Objects> (object\_ids)}, for example: \texttt{[PutBack] <glass> (2) <sink> (1)}.
+VirtualHome provides diverse and customizable household environments that support a wide array of possible interactions in the form of atomic action steps.
+An atomic action step is specified by \texttt{[Action] <Objects> (object\_ids)} (e.g. \texttt{[PutBack] <glass> (2) <sink> (1)}).

-For our experiments, we use the ActivityPrograms Knowledge Base released by Puig et al., 2018 \cite{puig2018virtualhome}.
-This dataset contains 292 unique high-level tasks, with 1374 unique action plans and 6201 unique environments in total, curated from task and action plan samples manually annotated by Amazon Mechanical Turk workers.
-Each such sample consists of a high-level task, a natural language description detailing the task, and an action plan consisting of atomic actions.
-We tested with the 292 unique high-level tasks, randomly split into 3 sets: an \textit{Example set} of 167 tasks, a \textit{Validation set} of 25 tasks and a \textit{Test set} of the remaining 100 tasks.
+For our experiments, we used the ActivityPrograms Knowledge Base released by Puig et al., 2018 \cite{puig2018virtualhome}.
+This dataset contains 292 unique high-level household tasks, with 1374 unique action plans and 6201 unique environments in total extracted from VirtualHome, and task and action plan samples manually annotated by Amazon Mechanical Turk workers.
+Each data point consists of a high-level task, a graphical representation of the agent's environment, and an action plan consisting of atomic actions.
+Out of the 292 tasks, 285 tasks have action plans and environments that execute without error in the VirtualHome interface.
+We performed our experiments on these 285 tasks, randomly split into 3 sets: an \textit{Example set} of 160 tasks, a \textit{Validation set} of 25 tasks and a \textit{Test set} of the remaining 100 tasks.